Tsallis-Cirto entropy of black hole and black hole atom

 \section{Abstract}

-The application of the non-extensive Tsallis-Cirto $\delta$-entropy with $\delta=2$ to the black hole suggests that the mass spectrum of the black hole is equidistant, $M=NM_0$.
+The quantum tunneling processes related to the black hole determine the black hole thermodynamics.
+The Hawking temperature is determined by the quantum tunneling processes of radiation of particles from the black hole.
+On the other hand, the Bekenstein-Hawking entropy of the black hole is obtained by consideration of the macroscopic quantum tunneling processes of splitting of black hole to the smaller black holes.
+These tunneling processes also determine the composition rule for the black hole entropy, which coincides with the composition rule for the non-extensive Tsallis-Cirto $\delta=2$ entropy.
+This composition rule suggests that the mass spectrum of the black hole is equidistant, $M=NM_0$.
 Here $N$ is an integer number and $M_0=\sqrt{2}m_{\rm P}$ is the mass quantum expressed via the reduced Planck mass $m_{\rm P}$.
 The Bekenstein–Hawking entropy of the black hole with mass $M=NM_0$ is $S_{\rm BH}(N)=N^2$.